 – As pollution of all types of water is becoming an increasingly recognized global problem, we need to invest in such actions, especially in Croatia, which is the second richest country in Europe in terms of drinking water.
 This common mission is inspired by the love of the sea and the vision of protecting our sea and the common belief that now is the time to create a better future. – said Güven Dalgiç, General Manager of the LUXE Adria Division, whose Biotherm brand has launched a campaign to preserve the waters and the Adriatic Sea as part of their Water Lovers program.

 We need to be aware that occasional cleaning of marine litter from the beaches and seabed, although necessary, is not a long-term solution.
 By monitoring the types and origins of waste as well as the places where it accumulates, we can reduce its generation.
-The collected waste was listed according to the Protocol for the implementation of projects for cleaning the marine environment and coastal area from marine waste in the territory of the Republic of Croatia, and it was disposed of by the utility company Basilija d.o.o..
+The collected waste was listed according to the Protocol for Organizing Clean-up Actions in the Marine Environment and Coastal area on the Territory of the Republic of Croatia, the Collection and Processing of Data of Marine Litter, and it was disposed of by the utility company Basilija d.o.o..

 – The aim of this Protocol is to obtain a single database that later serves the scientific community to be able to create recommendations on waste management for decision makers, and benefits all citizens and citizens’ associations and public authorities in implementing marine litter cleaning actions. – said Tea Kuzmičić Rosandić, project manager at the Association Sunce.